OHI-4site/pal-prep/prep/bd/README.md

 ### Palmyra Ocean Health Index: Biodiversity

 This folder describes the methods used to prepare the data layers for the Biodiversity goal.

-*If the folder contains sub-goals include this*

-This goal is made up of 2 sub-goals, **Habitats** and **Species**
+This goal is made up of 2 sub-goals, **Habitats** and **Species**.

 This folder contains the following sub-folders: